Clkwong3/infinite-edit/README.md

 ## Links

-- [Project Walkthrough Video](link-to-your-video): A video that provides a detailed walkthrough of the project, demonstrating its features and functionality.

-- [Project Website](link-to-website): If you have a dedicated project website, you can link it here.

-- [Documentation](link-to-documentation): If you have project documentation or a wiki, you can link it for in-depth information.

-- [Live Demo](link-to-live-demo): If your project is live or hosted, you can provide a link for users to interact with it.

-- [GitHub Repository](link-to-github-repo): Link to the GitHub repository for the project.
+- [Deployed Site](https://pacific-gorge-55204-86517f95aead.herokuapp.com/): This link takes you to the live version of the web application, hosted on Heroku, where you can interact with the application's features and functionalities.

+- [GitHub Repository](https://github.com/Clkwong3/infinite-edit): You can access the project's source code, contribute to development, and explore the codebase to understand how the application works.

+- [Starter Code](https://github.com/coding-boot-camp/cautious-meme): This GitHub repository contains the starter code for this coding project.
+You can use this code as a foundation to kickstart your own development, saving time and effort in setting up the basic structure of your project.

 ## Credits